Green Building Design

 - Natural light

-Design considerations in our buildings include:
+Design considerations for our buildings include:

 - Exterior glass walls and communal office space to allow natural light to stream into the building’s center

-- Energy and water efficient fixtures
+- Energy and water efficient equipment and fixtures

 - Heating and cooling systems engineered to minimize energy consumption